AayanKhan949/Levita/README.md

 Refer to Source Code/levita_source.ino for complete code..

-*NOTE FOR REVIEWERS: Kindly refer to CAD.md in the CAD folder for detailed understanding of the project and better understanding about it*
+**NOTE FOR REVIEWERS**: *Kindly refer to CAD.md in the CAD folder for detailed understanding of the project and better understanding about it*

 Hurrahh!
 You have finally replicated Levita...